BIO - Biology

 This is a continuation of BIO 210, including intensive coverage of the body as an integrated whole.
 All body systems will be studied.
 Technical Performance Standard: Near and far visual acuity sufficient for observation, assessment and implementation; i.e., read exams, view pictures, computer screens and overhead projections.

-Offered Fall, Spring and Summer Semesters
+Offered Fall, Spring, and Summer Semesters

 This course is a study of the structure of the human body in relation to normal and pathologic states.
 Technical Performance Standard: Near and far visual acuity sufficient for observation, assessment and implementation; i.e., read exams, view pictures, computer screens and overhead projections.

-Offered Fall, Spring and Summer Semesters
+Offered Fall, Spring, and Summer Semesters

 This course is a study of human physiological processes in relation to homeostasis.
 Technical Performance Standard: Near and far visual acuity sufficient for observation, assessment and implementation; i.e., read exams, view pictures, computer screens and overhead projections.

-Offered Fall, Spring and Summer Semesters
+Offered Fall, Spring, and Summer Semesters

 This is a detailed study of microbiology as it relates to infection and the disease processes of the body.
 Topics include immunity, epidemiology, medically important microorganisms and diagnostic procedures for identification.

-Offered Fall, Spring and Summer Semesters
+Offered Fall, Spring, and Summer Semesters

 This course is an introduction to the essential aspects concerning the science of nutrition.
 Particular emphasis is on the classes of nutrients and their physiological uses in the body.
 Body energy requirements and the nutritional status of the world are considered.

-Offered Fall, Spring and Summer Semesters
+Offered Fall, Spring, and Summer Semesters

 This course is the study of diet therapy for an individual with a health problem.
 Topics include the etiology of the disease and the necessary diet modifications needed to aid in restoring the individual’s health.

-Offered based on need
+Offered based on enrollment

 This course is an in-depth study of the principles that govern the structure and function of both procaryotic and eucaryotic genes.
 Emphasis is placed on gene structure, function, expression and regulation.

-Offered based on need
+Offered based on enrollment

 This course covers the principles and practices of modern immunology, including the interactions between the various cellular and chemical components of the immune response.
 Topics covered include antibody structure and function; applications of monoclonal antibodies in medicine; gene rearrangements in B and T cells; cellular cooperation and role of the MHC; tolerance; and immunopathology.

-Offered Fall, Spring and Summer Semesters
+Offered Fall, Spring, and Summer Semesters

 This course studies human disease processes, including inflammation, degeneration, immunity, neoplasia, congenital anomalies and acquired or inherited conditions.
 Common diseases for each body system are covered with emphasis placed on clinical manifestations, diagnosis, treatment and prevention.
 Prior knowledge of cellular biology, anatomy and physiology is required; microbiology is highly recommended.
 Technical Performance Standard: Near and far visual acuity sufficient for observation, assessment and implementation; i.e., read exams, view pictures, computer screens and overhead projections.

-Offered Fall, Spring and Summer Semesters based on student request and permission of instructor
+Offered Fall, Spring, and Summer Semesters based on student request and Instructor Permission

-Prerequisite: Permission of instructor
+Prerequisite: Instructor Permission

 This course provides an opportunity for students to investigate a faculty-approved topic related to Biology using the application of practical research methods.
 The course is designed for students in an Associate in Arts or Associate in Science program to explore part of their major in more depth by working one-on-one or in small groups on faculty- or student-designed research projects.